julien-muke/julien-muke/README.md

 Hey there 👋

-I'm julien, a full stack web developer, I enjoy designing and developing scaling beautiful websites and web application, that leads to the success of the overall usable products.
+I'm julien, a full-stack web developer, I enjoy designing, developing, and scaling beautiful websites and web applications, that lead to the success of overall usable products.

 ## 👨‍💻   Want to know more about me?
 [Check out my portfolio.](https://julienmuke.com/)